Amsterdam

 • Pillows Grand Boutique Hotel Maurits at the Park: contemporary design facing Oosterpark, former insurance company HQ transformed.

-Starred tables and local gastronomy
+Michelin-starred tables and local gastronomy

 Amsterdam counts around a dozen Michelin-starred tables, several housed in palaces.
-Spectrum (two stars) at the Waldorf Astoria serves contemporary Dutch cuisine, local produce and pinpoint techniques.
+Spectrum (two stars) at the Waldorf Astoria delivers contemporary Dutch cuisine, local produce and pinpoint techniques.
 Reckon on 195 € for the tasting menu.
 Bridges at the Sofitel Legend The Grand (one star) focuses on North Sea fish and shellfish, in an Art Deco room under glass.

-Dutch gastronomy itself merits attention: raw herring (haring) at Stubbe's Haring stand near Leidseplein, bitterballen (meat croquettes) in the Jordaan's brown cafés, fresh stroopwafels at Albert Cuyp market.
+Dutch gastronomy itself merits lingering: raw herring (haring) at Stubbe's Haring stand near Leidseplein, bitterballen (meat croquettes) in the Jordaan's brown cafés, fresh stroopwafels at Albert Cuyp market.
 Palaces reinterpret these classics: the Dylan offers Dutch afternoon tea with house stroopwafels and aged Gouda cheeses.

 RestaurantStarsSpecialityTasting menu budgetLocation